 In 2018, three Thai ladies, two of whom had been working in Thai kitchens in Budapest, decided to strike out on their own.
 Their restaurant, Rim Thanonh, is a pocket-sized, two-floored space on the edge of the city's Party District, near the Grand Boulevard.
 With a bare-bones, undecorated interior, Rim Thanonh isn’t the type of place where you go for birthday celebrations or business dinners, but if tasty and reasonably priced home-style Thai food is what you’re after, I can’t think of a better place in Budapest.

 Do you have a favorite Thai dish you don't see on the menu?
 Don't hesitate to ask if they'd prepare it for you.
 Ingredients permitting, the likely answer is a "yes."
 If you like spicy food, order the freshly sliced green-papaya salad (som tam; €8), or the nam tok, grilled pork neck with mint leaves, roasted rice, and red onions (€8).
-The pad see ew (€6) is the best version I’ve had of these caramelized rice noodles stir fried with an egg and broccoli.
-There are four types of curries (€6), and several over-rice dishes, of which the pad krapow, with a minced pork and fried egg topping, was wonderful (€6).
-You can round out your meal with the stereotypical Thai dessert: mango sticky rice (€3).
+The pad see ew is the best version I’ve had of these caramelized rice noodles stir fried with an egg and broccoli.
+There are four types of curries (€6), and several over-rice dishes, of which the pad krapow, with minced pork and a fried egg topping, was wonderful.
+You can round out your meal with the signature Thai dessert: mango sticky rice.
 Cash only!

 Note that Rim Thanonh often serves as an ad hoc gathering place for Thai locals in Budapest.
-It’s not unusual for the atmosphere to turn festive Friday and Saturday evenings, as people take turns at a makeshift karaoke while Thai pop blares from the speakers.
+It’s not unusual for the atmosphere to turn festive Friday and Saturday evenings as people take turns at a makeshift karaoke while Thai pop blares from the speakers.